" "

 Fact Checked Fact Checked

-Manually setting up a modem might seem like a task that should always be kept to the professionals.
-However, if you have a compatible modem and the right instructions, it should be fairly simple to do yourself.
+Setting up a new modem might seem like a task that should always be kept to the professionals.
+But with a compatible device and the right instructions, configuring your own modem can be quick and easy.

 Unlimited Home Standard (NBN 50) Plans